-In general, these systems are complicated, difficult to troubleshoot and require considerable maintenance.
-This is problematic on a ship since there is typically a small crew with many duties during ballasting and deballasting (when these systems are used).
+In general, these systems are complicated.
+They can be hard to troubleshoot and require considerable maintenance.
+For a limited-size crew, this can prove problematic as there are many duties during ballasting and deballasting.

 Halogen Systems’ Oxidant Sensor has some advantages in this application:

 - Long intervals between calibrations

 - Flow independent measurement